We facilitate trade through a robust standards and conformance infrastructure and mutual recognition agreements (MRAs).

 - reduced importer risks and approval time delays.

-We manage the mutual recognition of goods while the another department manages the mutual recognition of occupations.
+We manage the mutual recognition of goods while another department manages the mutual recognition of occupations.

 The Australian Government has introduced a scheme for Automatic Mutual Recognition to improve occupational mobility, making it easier for Australians in licensed occupations to move where their skills are needed and enable businesses and consumers to access skilled workers more quickly.

-More information about this reform, including a uniform scheme for the automatic mutual recognition of occupational registrations developed by the Commonwealth with the states and territories, is available on the Department of the Prime Minister and Cabinet website.
+More information about this reform, including a uniform scheme for the automatic mutual recognition of occupational registrations developed by the Commonwealth with the states and territories, is available on the Department of Employment and Workplace Relations website.
 Please note that this work is not designed to change the current arrangements for the mutual recognition of goods.

 Australia has MRAs with: